CompSci0404/cmpt406Project/software/AXE/Assets/README.txt

 Coding Conventions
 - Camel Case
 - Attributes start with lowercase
-- Methods start with uppercase
+- Classes and Methods start with uppercase

 Documentation of C# Scripts
 - use /// as the class header